vinisimoes/JavaScript30/7-JS-Arrays_2/README.md

 Returns the **value** of the first element in the array where predicate is true, and undefined otherwise.

 ## .findIndex() : ```Array.prototype.findIndex(function)```
-Returns the **index** of the first element in the array where predicate is true, and undefined otherwise.
+Returns the **index** of the first element in the array where predicate is true, and -1 otherwise.